cesarsotovalero/cesarsotovalero.github.io/_posts/2017-10-26-how-i-beat the-ielts-academic-with-just-a-month-of-self-training.md

 ---
 layout: post
-title: How I beat the IELTS Academic with Just a month of self-training
+title: How I Beat the IELTS Academic With Just a Month of Self-training
-subtitle: Personal comments and suggestions
+subtitle: Personal Comments and Suggestions
 description: Personal useful list of tips to pass the IELTS Academic English test.
 published: true
 tags: self-improvement